hsnlab/escape/pox/ext/doc/source/index.rst

 This script does the following steps:
   * Install additional dependencies
-  * Download, compile and install the 2.7.10 (currently the newest) interpreter in a separated folder
+  * Download, compile and install the 2.7.10 (currently the newest) Python interpreter in a separated directory
   * Setup a virtual environment in the main project directory independently from the system-wide Python packages
   * Install the Python dependencies in this environment